unknown321/wampy/MAKING_OF.md

 > QML is a declarative language that allows user interfaces to be described in terms of their visual components and how
 > they interact and relate with one another (Qt documentation).

-Basically it's a dialect of javascript which is processed by built-in chromium javascript engine.
+Basically it's a markup language that also supports insanely small subset of javascript, which is processed by built-in chromium javascript engine.
 Objects in QML are connected to C++ Qt objects, which provide information.
 Qt also has object hierarchy, which means that we can access almost anything in running application, you just need to know what.

 Here comes [GammaRay](https://github.com/KDAB/GammaRay), which allows us to inspect any running Qt application.
 Last compatible version is 2.10.0, you need to compile probe against Sony-provided sources, launch application with probe